PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac said, "Enh-henh, let's keep moving.
 Quietly."
 Then he turned to Relan, "And if it's possible, don't do anything too stupid."
 He slapped his kid's hand away from his sword.

-"To the right then, because we are for good," said Relan, nodding as if the matter was settled.
+"To the right then, because we are for good," said Relan, nodding as if the matter were settled.

 "For good," snorted Rattick, "We are sneaking into a powerful Wizard's dungeon to steal from him, what is good about that?
 You'll be no kind of thief at all if you try to be polite about it," Rattick said.

-As the young boy's face grew red with anger, Boltac stepped between the two of them and asked, "Why do you want to go left?"
+As the young lad's face grew red with anger, Boltac stepped between the two of them and asked, "Why do you want to go left?"

 Rattick smiled, "I just like the left."